LumberKnot/advent_of_code_24/README.md

 ### Day 14
 First star was simply stepping trough 100 steps.
 I found it was easiets not to make a grid but let each robot maintain all of its own information.
 For the second star I printed every step to a file and searched through it with ctl f.

+### Day 13
+First star could easily be solved with brute force.
+The second star had two kinks.
+All claw machines where the slope for A and B were diferent could be solved with Cramers rule.
+If they had the same slope and the price laid on that line it was calculated with brute force but starting with the max number of the longest claw change of A and 3*B